marrbjorn/documentation/F-Secure Cyber Security Base MOOC.fi -First Project/README.md

 We able to start from trying to find another available pages, than login-form.

-This is can be "forgotten debug-pages", "consoles", "backdoors" or other.
+Time to time can be "forgotten debug-pages", "consoles", "backdoors" or other.

 Usually this is based on misconfiguration or temporary mistakes;
 <pre>